 The Disclosure and Barring Service (DBS) has produced 2 YouTube videos, one aimed at applicants and one aimed at employers, to show you how the Update Service can work for you.
 They can be viewed here (employers) and here (applicants).

 Applicant only disclosure and update service

-From 17 June organisations will no longer be automatically sent a copy of disclosures from the DBS for individuals undertaking roles for them.
+From June 2013 organisations are no longer automatically sent a copy of disclosures from the DBS for individuals undertaking roles for them.
 Only one disclosure will be issued by the DBS for each applicant and it will be sent to the applicant only.
 Organisations will now need to obtain the disclosure from applicants.
 Applicants are also able to subscribe to the update service.